Port Moody National Indigenous Peoples Day celebrations take place at Rocky Point Park and include food, art and entertainment on or around June 21st.

 National Indigenous Peoples Day in Port Moody

-The event in Port Moody is free to attend (as are most other Indigenous Peoples Day events elsewhere).
-The canoeing and dinner options though are also both by donation.
+The celebrations in Port Moody are free to attend (as are most other National Indigenous Peoples Day events elsewhere).

 Local First Nations